Bronny James: Professional career

 On June 27, 2024, James was selected by the Los Angeles Lakers with the 55th overall pick in the 2024 NBA draft.
 The selection paired James with his father, becoming the first-ever father–son duo to be in the NBA at the same time.
 On July 3, he signed a contract with the Lakers.
 He played for the Lakers in the NBA Summer League and played six games during the preseason.

-On October 22, 2024, in the season opener against the Minnesota Timberwolves, James and his father became the first father-son duo to play together in the NBA.
+On October 22, 2024, in the season opener against the Minnesota Timberwolves, James and his father became the first father–son duo to play together in the NBA.
 Bronny debuted with a rebound in three minutes of play in the Lakers' 110–103 win over the Timberwolves.
 On October 30, he scored his first NBA basket—alongside two assists and a steal—in a 134–110 loss to the Cleveland Cavaliers.
-Throughout his rookie season, James has been assigned several times to the South Bay Lakers of the NBA G League.
+Throughout his rookie season, James was assigned several times to the South Bay Lakers of the NBA G League.
 On December 12, 2024, he scored a game-high 30 points on 13-of-23 shooting in South Bay's 106–100 loss to the Valley Suns.
 On January 24, 2025, he scored a then career-high 31 points in a 122–110 win over the Rip City Remix.

 On January 31, 2025, returning from the G League in a win over the Washington Wizards, James put up five points on 1–for–6 shooting, two rebounds, and two assists, playing the entire fourth quarter.
 On March 20, James recorded his first double-digit scoring game of his NBA career, co-leading the shorthanded Lakers with 17 points on 7-of-10 shooting and five assists in a 118–89 loss to the Milwaukee Bucks.
 On March 24, 2025, he scored a career and game-high 39 points with seven rebounds, four assists, a team-high four steals and one block in South Bay's 122–118 win over the Santa Cruz Warriors.
 In the Lakers' regular-season finale on April 13, with the team's starters rested, James made his first career start and finished with four points in a 109–81 loss to the Portland Trail Blazers.

+On February 10, 2026, James had 12 points and six assists in a 136–108 loss to the San Antonio Spurs.
+On April 18, in a first–round matchup against the Houston Rockets, James and his father became the first father–son duo to play in a playoff game together.